fanglab/nanodisco/docs/commands_details.rst

 preprocess
 ==========

-Extract reads (.fasta) from base called fast5 files and map reads on reference (meta)genome.
+Extract reads (.fasta) from base called fast5 files and map reads on a reference (meta)genome.

 **Usage:**